CS6360NTS/nts_spring_boot/README.md

 3. Make sure you cover the necessary test cases before you push (code coverage expected is 80%).
 4. Have proper variable and function naming conventions.

 Thanks for being part of Hugs for Bugs team.
-We wil collaborate and learn together.
+We will collaborate and learn together.
 Happy Coding!